Ateneo de Naga University

-Ateneo de Naga University (Unibersidad kan Ateneo sa Naga) and (Pamantasang Ateneo de Naga) also referred to by its acronym AdNU, is a private Catholic Jesuit basic and higher education institution run by the Philippine Province of the Society of Jesus in Naga City, Camarines Sur, Philippines.
+The Ateneo de Naga University (Unibersidad kan Ateneo sa Naga) and (Pamantasang Ateneo de Naga) also referred to by its acronym AdNU, is a private Catholic Jesuit basic and higher education institution run by the Philippine Province of the Society of Jesus in Naga City, Camarines Sur, Philippines.
 It was established in 1940 when the Jesuits took over the administration of the diocesan school, Camarines Sur Catholic Academy.
 The Jesuits renamed the school Ateneo de Naga after taking control.
-The Jesuits were naming all the schools that they were opening at that time Ateneo.
-Ateneo de Naga was the fourth school named Ateneo by the Jesuits.
+The Jesuits were naming all the schools that they were opening at that time Ateneo (Spanish for "academy" or "learned society").
+The Ateneo de Naga was the fourth school named Ateneo by the Jesuits.
 Typical of universities in the Philippines, AdNU has primary (since 2014) and secondary departments, which are both coeducational.

 History

 Pre-war

 The Ateneo de Naga University was established in 1940 when American Jesuits took over the Camarines Sur Catholic Academy, a small private school under the supervision of the Diocese of Nueva Caceres, at the invitation of Bishop (later Archbishop) Pedro P. Santos of Caceres.
 Classes formally started in June 1940 at the building formerly used by the Camarines Sur Catholic Academy (now Naga Parochial School) with 650 elementary and high school students.
 Meanwhile, Msgr.
 Santos initiated the construction of the Jesuit faculty house and the now iconic Ateneo de Naga building with the four pillars.